 Has been joined by 14 others in a steady flow

-But as I walked down the winding path along the Water of Leith, which led me past the Royal Botanic Gardens and quaint Dean Village, I knew I was alright, and there was nothing at all wrong.
+But as I listened to the languid but jaunty tune while walking down the winding path along the Water of Leith, which led me past the Royal Botanic Gardens and quaint Dean Village, I knew I was alright, and there was nothing at all wrong.